Coffee County Central High School

 Coffee County Central High School is a public high school located in Manchester, Tennessee.
-The school serves about 1,600 students (9th graders included) in the Coffee County School District.
+The school serves about 1,600 students in the Coffee County School District.

+Athletics

+Coffee County Central competes in TSSAA's Division I Class 4A.

+Coffee County Central offers baseball/softball, boys' and girls' basketball, cross country, football, golf, tennis, track and field, wrestling.
+Historically, the school has been known for its extensive track and cross country victories.